WSUReuther/SuperManual/docs/02_arrangement/02_04_archival_objects.md

 This section describes the process by which individual Archival Objects can be added.

-!!! note This process is best suited to occasions when only a few Archival Objects need to be created (e.g., adding just a couple of folders to the arrangement).
-For adding objects in bulk, refer to the [Rapid Data Entry](#rapid-data-entry) and [Spreadsheet Bulk Import](#spreadsheet-bulk-import) guidelines below.
+!!! note "This process is best suited to occasions when only a few Archival Objects need to be created (e.g., adding just a couple of folders to the arrangement).
+For adding objects in bulk, refer to the [Rapid Data Entry](#rapid-data-entry) and [Spreadsheet Bulk Import](#spreadsheet-bulk-import) guidelines below."

 New Archival Objects can be added to a Resource as either a "child" or a "sibling," which will be used to determine its position in the intellectual arrangement relative to the currently selected Resource or Archival Object.